-Controversy Kicks Up Over A Drug Meant To Prevent Preterm Birth
+Controversy Kicks Up Over A Drug Meant To Prevent Premature Birth

 An independent panel of advisers to the Food and Drug Administration recommended last week that a medication to prevent preterm birth be taken off the market because, the advisers decided, the preponderance of evidence suggests it doesn't work.
 But some other leading OB-GYNs say they hope the FDA won't take the panel's advice this time.